crystal-linux/.github/CONTRIBUTING.md

 # Crystal Linux General Contributing Guidelines

-### !!
-Always make sure to `git pull` before doing any work to avoid commit hell !!

 ### Pre-Commit Checks

 - Make sure to format AND lint your code before every commit push
-- Always make sure you're either on a `development` or a custom branch, never commit directly to main.
+- Always make sure you're on a custom branch, never commit directly to main (Most repositories have protections against doing this).
-  Main is a protected branch and should only be PRed against from development once the code is proven to be stable
+  Main is a protected branch and should only be PRed against from other branches once the code is proven to be stable

 ### Formatting